Accredited Investor

 -

-$200,000 annual income (or $300,000 with spouse/partner) in each of the last two years, and
+$200,000 annual income (or $300,000 with spouse/partner) in each of the last two years, and Reasonable expectation of meeting the same income in the current year.

 Net Worth Test